 The aim of GDPR is to increase the protection of personal data.
 This is achieved by strengthening the legislation concerned and ensuring better supervision of the processing of personal data by businesses including hotels.
 Fines for violation are hefty.
 They may be as high as 4% of the company’s annual income.

 Hotels are particularly impacted by the new GDPR regulations for several reasons.

 - They collect and process significant amounts of personal data.

 - They receive personal data from a wide number of other sources including individuals, companies, third-party booking agents such as travel agents and online booking companies.

-- Hotels employ a large number of employees at each location and many have locations all over the world.
+- Hotels employ a large number of employees at each location and many chains have locations all over the world.

 - Hotels have a high turnover of guests, employees, trades people and contract workers.